 Most required DNP courses are sequential, and a student who fails to pass sequential courses cannot progress in the nursing curriculum until the course has been successfully repeated.
-A student seeking a waiver of this policy must submit a written request to the Admission Progression Retention & Grievance Committee for an exception to the rule.
+A student seeking a waiver of this policy must submit a written request to the Admission, Progression, Retention & Grievance Committee for an exception to the rule.

-- Students are expected to maintain a 3.25 grade point average each school year. - The academic performance of students is reviewed by DNP Admission Progression Retention & Grievance Committee at the end of each school year.
-Students are expected to maintain a 3.25 GPA.
-Students will be placed on academic probation if they are not able to maintain a GPA of 3.25. - Academic probation will be for one academic year, after which the overall GPA should be a 3.25 or the student may be dismissed. - A student may be placed on probation only once during the entire program of study after which the student will be dismissed. - A student making a grade of less than a B in two courses may be dismissed. - The APRG committee, on the recommendation of the student's instructors, program level director and/ or academic adviser, allows progression for students who have demonstrated personal, professional and intellectual achievement consistent with program expectations.
+- The sequence of courses are DNP core, APN core, role specialty courses and clinicals, and the final capstone course and comprehensive exams.
+If the DNP core is not completed prior to the APN core, the student must submit a plan to their advisor of when this will be completed.
+APN core and beyond have a regulated sequence of prerequisites and corequisites to satisfy.
+Any deviation from the cohort schedule may delay program completion. - Students are expected to maintain a 3.25 grade point average. - The academic performance of students is reviewed by the DNP Admission, Progression, Retention & Grievance Committee at the end of each school year.
+Students will be placed on academic probation if they are not able to maintain a GPA of 3.25. - Academic probation will be for one academic year, after which the overall GPA should be a 3.25 or the student may be dismissed. - A student may be placed on probation only once during the entire program of study after which the student will be dismissed. - A student making a grade of less than a B in two courses may be dismissed. - The DNP Admissions, Progression, Retention & Grievance (APRG) Committee is the authority in all cases of exception to policy.
+If an exception is needed, students will write a formal petition to the APRG that includes a detailed rationale, request, dates applicable, etc. that could allow the APRG to have the information needed to make a ruling.
+The petition may be emailed to the program director.